NHSO Director Elaine Carroll during an "instrument petting zoo" at one of the NHSO's family concerts last year. Lucy Gellman Photo.

 In New Haven, grants will be going to a range of projects.
 Downtown, the Yale Repertory Theatre has received $30,000 for its production of Mary Kathryn Nagle's Manhatta, a work about the erasure of Native bodies from their land that premiered at the Oregon Shakespeare Festival in 2018.
 The New Haven production, which will be directed by Laurie Woolery, marks the East Coast premiere of the work.
 It runs Jan.
 24 through Feb.
 15.

-Just a stone's throw away in the Ninth Square, Artspace New Haven has received $20,000 for an exhibition that will feature original work from living artists responding to objects housed at the Yale Peabody Museum of Natural History.
+Just a stone's throw away in the Ninth Square, Artspace New Haven has received $20,000 for an exhibition that will feature original, commissioned work from artists responding to objects housed at the Yale Peabody Museum of Natural History.
+Helen Kauder, executive director of the organization, explained that 12 artists will be tasked with responding to the museum's 12 collection areas, as a way to "keep the Peabody alive in the public imagination while it is closed for renovations."

 The International Festival of Arts & Ideas has received $40,000 to support programming for its June 2020 festival, which marks its 25th anniversary year in New Haven.
 At the time the grant was received, the proposed projects included "collaborations between physical theater ensemble Chaliwaté Company and puppetry company Focus; choreographers Larry Keigwin and Nicole Wolcott; and musician Kaki King and data visualization designer Giorgia Lupi," according to the NEA's grant reporting system.